Seneca Hill Pink

 $90.00

 Seneca Hill Pink.
 Girton.
 2023.
 Rockii/Suffruticosa Group Hybrid.
 Fertile both ways.
 Parentage unknown.
-Early blooming SEMI-DOUBLE flowers are lavender-pink, 17.7cm (7″) in diameter, upward facing, and average one per stem.
-Reddish-purple flares with blurred edges transcend approximately 25% of total petal length.
-Guard petals are rounded, notched, and are typically 7.6cm (3″) in diameter.
+Early-blooming, semi-double flowers are an unusual lavender-pink, 17.7 cm (7″) in diameter, upward-facing, and average one per stem.
+Reddish-purple flares with blurred edges extend approximately 25% of the total petal length.
+Guard petals are rounded and notched, typically 7.6 cm (3″) in diameter.
 Faint fragrance.
-Sheath is partial, and pink in color.
-Produces pollen in abundance, and is also seed-fertile.
-Plants reach 145cm (57″) at maturity, and carry narrow, pointed, green foliage with purple margins.
-Growth habit is upright; mechanical support is unnecessary, and the mature plant has grown into an attractive vase-like shape.
-Extremely vigorous and hardy, the plant has rarely experienced stem loss over winter dormancy.
+The sheath is partial and pink.
+Produces pollen in abundance and is also seed-fertile.
+Plants reach 145 cm (57″) at maturity and carry narrow, pointed, green foliage with purple margins.
+Growth habit is upright; mechanical support is unnecessary, and the mature plant develops an attractive, vase-like shape.
+Extremely vigorous and hardy, the plant has rarely experienced stem loss during winter dormancy.
 The height, floriferous habit, and overall shape make it stand out in the garden landscape.
-Likely not derived from wild collected Paeonia rockii seed, as registration indicates, due to obvious Suffruticosa Group traits.
+Likely not derived from wild-collected Paeonia rockii seed, as registration indicates, given the obvious Suffruticosa Group traits.
 An outstanding plant in any case.
-This plant requires very good drainage and resents excessive moisture (grow it in a dry location).
-AGE: Field grown, 4+ year old graft or division from larger plants – our choice of available plant material upon harvest.
+This plant requires very good drainage and resents excessive moisture.
+Ships in late September to mid-October.
+AGE: Field-grown, 3+ year old graft or division from larger plants – our choice of available plant material upon harvest.

 Color: Lavender-Pink-Coral